JGIBristol/SynthRev/July_Itinerary.md

 ### 4-5 (Optional) Ask-JGI
 - We have a cohort of PhD students who answer queries from researchers
-- Huw will go to this meeting to catch up with the students who are there and
+- Huw will go to this meeting to catch up with the students who are there

 ## Wednesday 17th

 ### 9:30-10:30 Data Science Meeting